HogRoast/sweeper/readme.md

 # Footy prediction algorithm.

 ## Overview
-This software consists of a number of python modules that can be used to analyse historic football resuls and betting history and predict key futures matches to bet on.
+This software consists of a number of python modules that can be used to analyse historic football results and betting history and predict key futures matches to bet on.

 ## Usage
-Currently the file described in the Source Modules section below can be run interactively as individual python scripts, eventually the aim is to cover them with a REST API and be able to call them from a HTML client.
+Currently the files described in the Source Modules section below can be run interactively as individual python scripts, eventually the aim is to cover them with a REST API and be able to call them from a HTML client.

 ## Requirements
 Python 3.5.2+